Looking for independent bookstores to visit in Portsmouth, New Hampshire? This article features four cozy Portsmouth bookstores to check out!

 Unlike most other bookstores in Portsmouth, Book & Bar is big.
 It’s a sweeping space.
 Bookshelves fence a cafe-style seating area and big, liquor-backed bar counter.
 Some of Book & Bar’s bookcases are linked together; others are tucked behind tables.
 On busy days, it’s a bit awkward to navigate (mostly because people will be sitting and eating, their hips parked and blocking select genres).
 Luckily, fiction resides in its own aisle (as does world history).

 Portsmouth Book & Bar’s motto is Eat, Drink, Read, Repeat.
 And we’re here for that.
-It’s a place that feels casual, a place where you can grab a bite and relax with a book in hand (travel tip: check this link for their community events schedule).
+It’s a place that feels casual, a place where you can grab a bite and relax with a book in hand.

 Have you visited any of these bookstores in Portsmouth?
 What are your favorite bookstores in Portsmouth?
 Let me know in the comments below!
 As always, I love hearing from you.